shivmistry223/weather-node-app/README.md

 Then install all npm module by running command npm i.

-To start server, run command npm run start
+To start server, run command npm run start.